spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/example-project/exampleproject-cloud-deployment.md

 **Schema and snapshot**

-When you launched a local deployment of the Example project you initiated schema and snapshot generation for it.
+When you launched a local deployment of the Example project, you generated a schema and a snapshot for it.
 If you haven’t changed the project since, you don’t need to regenerate a schema or snapshot.
 However, when you do make any changes to the project, you must regenerate schema and create a snapshot before launching a local or cloud deployment.

-**Hosting costs**
+**Hosting cost**

 Everyone who signs up for SpatialOS automatically has free cloud deployment hosting via the free tier, so you can use free tier hosting for this Example project.